 CDs offer a little higher interest rate, but US CDs offer less income than foreign-currency-denominated CDs.
 Foreign CDs are a little riskier, and could fluctuate as dollar terms rise and fall, but the investor can make more money and the investment is still insured.
 Our parents were right about savings accounts.
 We do need to keep some of our money safe, because fast and high return investments are very risky, especially today.

 Many would think that investing in real estate in this still-fluctuating market is just not practical.
 However, the reality is that real estate has realized a fairly decent recovery in the past 18 months in many areas of the country, and is therefore considered a moderately safe and tangible investment once again.
-The housing crisis continues, but home prices are close to bottomed-out, so the smart investor can see this as a chance to purchase property and hold it for a number of years to allow the value to climb.
+The housing recovery continues and home prices have bottomed-out, so the smart investor can see this as a chance to purchase property and hold it for a number of years to allow the value to climb.
 Investments conducted in this manner will see a fairly decent return, and the property can also be utilized for passive rent income while you wait to sell at a profit.

 Precious Metals – Gold